pierreforstmann/mod_sqlite/INSTALL.md

 ## Configuring Apache with mod_sqlite

-Edit your httpd.conf and add the following line to tell Apache to load the sqlite3 module:
+Edit your `/etc/httpd/conf/httpd.conf` and add the following line to tell Apache to load mod_sqlite:

-    LoadModule sqlite_module  modules/mod_sqlite.so
+    LoadModule sqlite_module /usr/lib64/httpd/modules/mod_sqlite.so

 Once Apache has the module loaded, you can set up a location to host your SQLite database.
 Here is an example of the simplest mod_sqlite location